noec764/erpnext/docs/dooks/accounts/point-of-sale-pos-invoice.md

 ### Offline POS

 In the retails business, invoicing needs to done very quickly, hence should less dependency.
-In the Dooks, you can create POS Invoices, even when not connected to the internet.
+In the Dokie, you can create POS Invoices, even when not connected to the internet.

 <img class="screenshot" alt="POS Invoice" src="./assets/invoice.jpg">

 ### POS Demo

-Here is the quick demonstration on the Point of Sale feature of Dooks.
+Here is the quick demonstration on the Point of Sale feature of Dokie.

 <div class="embed-container">
     <iframe src="https://www.youtube.com/embed/4WkelWkbP_c" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>